They Will Kill You Logo

 Suggest an update

-In 2010, he completed a course at a folk high school.
-In 2013, he enrolled in a mathematics course at Campus Risbergska in Örebro, though the timeline in your text indicates he did not begin it immediately.
-He later re-enrolled in the same course in 2019 and remained enrolled for roughly two years before dropping out without completing the course.
+In 2010 he completed a course at a folk high school.
+In 2013 he enrolled in a mathematics course at Campus Risbergska but did not start it right away.
+He re‑enrolled in the same course in 2019 and dropped out after two years without completing it.

 Like what you're reading?